skinny85/eol-blog/src/articles/2020/graal-truffle-tutorial-part-0-what-is-truffle.md

 	return $tmp3
 ```

-(By the way, it's very probable that Graal would keep applying constant folding until it reduced that code to just `return 46`,
+(By the way, it's very probable that Graal would keep applying constant folding until it reduced this code to just `return 46`,
 but for illustrative purposes,
 let's leave it as-is)